Types of Company Formation in India

 One Person Company

-3. On the basis of liability companies are categorized into 3 different categories:
+3. based on liability companies are categorized into 3 different categories:

 Limited By Shares